spaceship-prompt/spaceship-prompt/docs/sections/xcode.md

 !!! info
     [**Xcode**](https://developer.apple.com/xcode/) is a suite of tools developers use to build apps for Apple platforms.

-The `xcode` section displays the version of the Xcode.
+The `xcode` section displays the version of Xcode.

 ## Options